Our Review Process

 What is Diabetic Kidney Disease?

 A high percentage of people with diabetes (Type 1 & 2) end up with some damage to their kidneys.
 This condition, also known as diabetic nephropathy, occurs when the nephrons in the kidneys work overtime in expelling glucose from the blood.
 When the blood sugar levels increase frequently, they also damage the blood vessels in the kidneys.
 This is a serious and life-threatening condition and is usually progressive if not treated actively.
+Also know how to get freedom from diabetes?

 What are some Common Symptoms of Diabetic Kidney Disease to watch out for?